MAL-TO/mal-to.github.io/_pages/faq.md

 * PyTorch

 **How does the selection process work?**\
-We will handle applications in two batches: one which includes all applications received by March 15, 2023 and one which includes all applications received by March 31, 2023.
+We will handle applications after the deadline of March 31, 2023.
 All candidates will be evaluated based on how good of a fit we believe they would be with the team.
 After an initial screening process, there will be a technical test we will use to get a better grasp of what your background is (don't worry, we don't expect you to know *everything*!).
 The test will cover various topics within the field of data science and machine learning that are typically covered in introductory and intermediate courses.
 Finally, there will be an interview to talk about you and your fit within the team.

 **How many members will you select in this Call for Applications?**\
 We will limit the number of students who will be chosen as MALTO members to a number that we can tutor well given our current availabilities in terms of supervisors.
 While the total number is not set in stone yet, we are looking to have an initial team of about 10 students.

-Please note that we will process applications on a batched first come first served basis: if we already fill all the positions we opened after the first round of applications (deadline for submission: March 15, 2023), we will close the Call for Applications early.
-All the more good reasons to apply as soon as possible!